SERESLab/iTrace-Archive/jni/EyeXTracker/EYEXTRACKER.README.md

  - Download from: http://developer.tobii.com/downloads/
  - Extract all libs in CPP to your MinGW lib/ directory and all includes in CPP to your MinGW include/ directory
- - Move the Common.h file from the jni/EyeXTracker folder to your MinGW include/ directory
  - Use the 32bit version

 ### Building EyeXTracker